Gestational Diabetes Test

 What it's for: Some women develop a type of diabetes, called gestational diabetes, while they are pregnant.
 You won't be able to tell you have diabetes on your own.
 Women at high risk for type 2 diabetes may be checked at their first doctor’s visit.
 Untreated gestational diabetes can cause health problems for you and your baby before and after delivery.

 How often: Your doctor will take a blood sample to test you once between 24 to 28 weeks of pregnancy.
-If you are at high risk for gestational diabetes, your doctor may test you earlier and may retest you for persistent diabetes after you deliver.
+If you are at high risk for gestational diabetes, your doctor may test you earlier and may retest you again later in your pregnancy and for persistent diabetes after you deliver.

 Hepatitis B Test